 In the Winter term of the junior year, each student is required to submit a plan (CAPSTONE EXPERIENCE FORM) to inform their adviser as to how they will fulfill their capstone requirement.
 Early planning for the capstone is strongly encouraged, particularly if it will involve off-campus programs such as those mentioned above.
 The student should discuss her/his capstone plan with their adviser as early as possible in the junior year.
 If the plan includes thesis, students should, in consultation with faculty, prepare a brief description of the proposed project; this does not replace the formal thesis proposal requirement (see Thesis Guidelines) at start of thesis enrollment.
 Students should discuss possible projects with two different advisers/mentors – although every effort will be made to match each student with their first choice, this cannot not be guaranteed.

-Hand in all paperwork in to Sylvia Deschaine at the Carnegie Reception Desk.
+Hand in all paperwork in to Sonya Roderick at 521 Carnegie Science.

 Students pursuing Interdisciplinary Majors in Biological Chemistry, Neuroscience, Environmental Studies, or other areas involving Biology are encouraged, but not required, to attend biology seminars.